massalabs/massa-standards/smart-contracts/assembly/contracts/MRC1155/README.md

 - [mintable](./assembly/contracts/mintable.sol)
 - [metadata](./assembly/contracts/metadata.sol)

-It can be easily merged into massa-standards as this repository contains a set of smart contracts that are fully compatible with the ERC1155 standard with the only common depencies being ownership contract.
+It can be easily merged into massa-standards as this repository contains a set of smart contracts that are fully compatible with the ERC1155 standard with the only common dependencies being ownership contract.

 ## Documentation